 Since drinking is part of the German culture, there are plenty of beer gardens, parks, and restaurants you can visit especially in Munich.
-First of all, we give you a detailed information on how to order in a beer hall versus a beer garden, and what types of beers are available in these places
+First of all, we give you a detailed information on how to order in a beer hall versus a beer garden, and what types of beers are available in these places.

 Types of Beers

-Weissbier/Hefeweizen (wheat beer), Helles (pale), Dunkles (dark beer), Pils (pilsener or standard beer), Radler (mix of half lemon soda and half beer)
+Weissbier/Hefeweizen (wheat beer), Helles (pale), Dunkles (dark beer), Pils (pilsener or standard beer), Radler (mix of half lemon soda and half beer).

-How To Order in a Beer Garden
+How to Order in a Beer Garden

 DRESS CODE FOR MUNICH’S NIGHTLIFE

 Dress code when partying in Munich depends on the theme and occasion.
 If you’re going to attend the sought-after Oktoberfest, take note that attendees blend in and wear traditional dirndl dresses while men wear leather lederhosen shorts and Alpine hats.
-It is also prohibited to wear an open-toe shoes, as plenty of beer glasses get broken during the festival.
+It is also prohibited to wear open-toe shoes, as plenty of beer glasses get broken during the festival.

 On the contrary, if you wanted to go clubbing in Munich, Munich locals tend to dress smartly and minimal heels for girls.
-Depending on the exclusivity of the bar like the P1 Club which has a strict door policy, it’s best to dress elegant.
+Depending on the exclusivity of the bar like the P1 Club which has a strict door policy, it’s best to dress elegantly.
 As for the men attire, avoid wearing some gym clothes make sure shoes are well-polished.